nationalarchives/ds-ohos-wagtail/README.md

 Convenience commands have been added to `fabfile.py` to help you interact with the various services.
 But, for any of these commands to work, you must first [install Fabric](https://www.fabfile.org/installing.html).

-Alternatively, install fabric in a python virtual environment.
+Alternatively, install fabric in a python virtual environment and run from the activated environment.

 ### Install platform.sh CLI